 What types of meals do you serve to the hungry?

 We serve nutritious hot meals, which we prepare each day using quality products and ingredients.
 Our meals include a protein, vegetables, salads, juice and coffee.
-For children, in addition to the hot meals we offer to adults, we provide peanut butter and jelly or coldcut sandwiches with a snack.
+At some of our kitchens, in addition to the hot meals we offer to adults, we provide peanut butter and jelly or coldcut sandwiches with a snack to the children.

 What types of donations do you accept?